Electric dipole moment of the neutron from a flavor changing Higgs boson

 In conclusion, I have explored the consequenses for the nEDM of having flavor changing Higgs couplings.
 In the scenary of \cite{Harnik:2012pb,Dorsner:2015mja} such couplings might stem from a six dimensional non-renormalizable, $SU(2)_L \times U(1)_Y$ gauge-invariant Lagrangian piece proportional to the third power of the SM Higgs doublet field, as seen in eq. (\ref{FCNClad}).
-In the present paper the analysis in \cite{Blankenburg:2012ex,Harnik:2012pb} obtained bound(s) of {\it quadratic} expressions of the FCH coupling(s), in the present paper the analysis is extended to two loop case for quark EDMs generated by a flavor changing Higgs coupling $Y_R(d \rightarrow d)$ to {\it first order only}.
+While previous analysis \cite{Blankenburg:2012ex,Harnik:2012pb} obtained bound(s) of {\it quadratic} expressions of the FCH coupling(s), in the present paper the analysis is extended to the two loop case for quark EDMs generated by a flavor changing Higgs coupling $Y_R(d \rightarrow d)$ to {\it first order only}.

 I have found and calculated two loop contributions which gives a bound for the imaginary part of the {\it product} of $Y_R(d \rightarrow b)$ {\it and} the CKM entry $V_{td}^* V_{tb}$ (where $V_{tb}$ is known to be very close to one).
 This bound cannot be directly compared with the bound from \cite{Blankenburg:2012ex,Harnik:2012pb}, which is on the absolute value.
 But even if this bound on the absolute value is saturated, and even if $\Lambda$ is stretched up to 20 TeV, it is seen from Fig. \ref{nEDM-numerics} that the value of the nEDM can at maximum be of order one tenth of the present experimental bound in (\ref{dn-bound}).